 To examine these aims, the researchers recruited 379 girls between the ages of 6 and 7 years to be seen at their schools or in the General Clinical Research Center (GCRC) of Cincinnati Children's Hospital as part of the Growing Up Female study.
 Girls were recruited between August 2004 and July 2007 and were seen every 6 months.
-As of November 3, 2008, 2,078 clinical assessments had been generated from the original group of 379 participants.
+As of November 3, 2008, 2,078 clinical registration, chat with the girls to allay their anxieties about blood collection, serve refreshments after fasting blood draws, and engage the girls in pastime activities and conversation.
+Thirty-nine individuals have been trained as Study Helpers.
+They travel to study sites on weekday and Saturday mornings without remuneration.